Are you trying to figure out how to do an arc flash study on your own?

 Arc flash studies mainly look at single phase-to-ground fault (more common) balanced 3-phase fault (far less common) conditions.

-In order to look at both cases, you will need the obtain both balance 3-phase and 1-phase-to-ground utility fault values.
+In order to look at both cases of phase to ground fault calculations, you will need the obtain both balance 3-phase and 1-phase-to-ground utility fault values.

 You will need both positive and zero sequence impedance values.